triggermesh/docs/docs/targets/jira.md

 This event Target receives [CloudEvents][ce] and invokes a Jira endpoint.

-## Prerequisites
+## Prerequisite(s)

-1. Jira instance or Atlassian cloud tenant.
+- Jira instance or Atlassian cloud tenant
-1. User API token.
+- User API token

-To create the user API token at Jira:
+## User API token

-- Open the Account settings > Security > [Create and manage API Tokens][api-tokens]
+1. Open **Account settings > Security >** [Create and Manage API Tokens][api-tokens]
-- Press `Create API token` and fill the token name.
+2. Click `Create API token` and fill out the token name.
-- Copy the API token and create a secret for the Jira token at Triggermesh.
+3. Copy the API token and create a secret for the Jira token at Triggermesh.

-Consult the [Secrets](../guides/secrets.md) guide for more information about how to add the secrets.
+Consult the [Secrets](../guides/secrets.md) guide for more information about how to add a secret.

 ## Deploying an Instance of the Target

-Open the Bridge creation screen and add a Target of type Jira.
+Open the Bridge creation screen and add a Target of type `Jira`.

 ![Adding a Jira Target](../images/jira-target/jira-target-creation.png)